 The skin is made up of a number of layers, but the deeper layers are not visible.
 While wrinkles and acne are common visible skin problems, they actually result from problems that occur below your skin's top layer.
 A cross-section of your skin reveals that it is made of three main layers: the hypodermis, dermis, and epidermis.

 The epidermis is the skin layer that is visible.
 It covers your entire body.
-The epidermis is in itself made up of three separate layers, which are all comprised of millions of connecting tissues of different thickness woven together.
+The epidermis comprises three separate layers, which are all comprised of millions of connecting tissues of different thicknesses woven together.
 The epidermis under your eyes is very thin; it’s thicker on your heel.

 The epidermis acts as a barrier and is constantly being shed.
 Peppered with pores and shafts that contain hairs, it also holds melanin, which is what gives your skin its color or pigmentation to protect from the sun's UV rays.